- Fastly Status

 - You've made a CNAME change.
 If this is the case, it could take from a few minutes to hours for the change to propagate your DNS servers.
 See how to edit your DNS record to point to Fastly for more information.

-Fastly's Stats page provides a visual interface to our Stats API for a selected Fastly service.
+The Historic stats page provides a visual interface to our Stats API for a selected Fastly service.
 The graphs display metrics derived from your site's statistical information.
-The Stats link appears automatically for logged in users with the appropriate access permissions.

 The displayed caching and performance metrics help you optimize your website's speed.
 These metrics include the following: